LedgerX-Code/UPLX-API/README.md

 # What is UPLX
 UPLX is a blockchain powered health data network designed to securely record and store patient consultation, prescription and treatment data.
 Data recorded in UPLX is securely anonymized using blockchain encryption methodology, enabling unprecedented access to patient data without exposing patient identity and confidentiality.
 UPLX is designed to be interoperable and easily integrated with any hospital system via API or data entry process.

-# What is API
-An application program interface (API) is a set of routines, protocols, and tools for building software applications.
-An API specifies how software components should interact.
-Additionally, APIs are used when programming graphical user interface (GUI) components.
-A good API makes it easier to develop a program by providing all the building blocks.
-A programmer then puts the blocks together.

 # UPLX API
 UPLX data operations is divided into two phases, **WRITE** and **READ** phase.
 * **WRITE phase** enables medical institutions to record patient information via API integration to HIS (Hospital Information Systems) or EMR (Electronic Medical Record) systems or via manual integration using database extraction or excel files.
 Data recorded during Write phase is encrypted and anonymized using blockchain private and public key infrastructure.
 Anonymizing patient data is the process of removing personal identity information such as patient name, NRIC or passport.